 Much like the steering wheel size and position, the GT86’s instruments ahead of the driver are designed with pedigree sports performance in mind.

-The tachometer is oversized to be glanced at on the go, while a shift light gives instant feedback to the driver.
+The tachometer is oversized to be glanced at on the go.

 There’s also an inset digital speedo in addition to the analogue dial, enabling the driver to check engine and vehicle speed simultaneously.

 Engineering and design elements from all three of the 86's forefathers — the Toyota 800, 2000GT and AE86 — contribute to the 86 as we know it today.

 From the 1965 Toyota 800 the modern coupe takes the boxer engine and classic front engine/rear wheel drive layout.